Employer and employee

 When real estate properties are inherited or given as a gift, the cadastral tax and the mortgage tax is applicable with tax rates of 1 percent and 2 percent respectively.
 If the concerned real estate is the principal dwelling of the taxpayer, the cadastral and mortgage taxes are substituted with a fixed tax of EUR200.

-If the taxpayer owns other real estate, different from principal residence, IMU is due.
+If the taxpayer owns other real estate, different from principal residence, IMU and TASI are due.
 If the property is situated in the same Municipality from the principal house, taxpayer should pay also 50 percent of Irpef (and local taxes) of the Cadastral income.

 Yes.
 The rate depends on the kind of goods sold; however, the common rate is 22 percent.